 Balliol is a vegetarian nursery, and all food is freshly prepared on the premises.
 Meals provided include morning snack, lunch, and tea.
 There is an additional charge of £9.50 per week for the provision of food.
 The Nursery is registered for Early Years Education funding, which enables parents of all three- and four-year olds to qualify for a grant from the Government towards the fees.

 An Old Member of Balliol, Nicola Horlick, has donated to the College funding for two childcare bursaries, in memory of her daughter Georgina.
 The bursaries are available to children at the Balliol Day Nursery whose parents are undergraduate or postgraduate students at Balliol.
 The bursaries are awarded by the Student Finance Committee.
-Anyone interested in applying for one of the bursaries should contact Mrs Catherine Willbery, the Chaplain’s Secretary.
+Anyone interested in applying for one of the bursaries should contact the Student Finance Officer, Stacey McGowen.

 The nursery is committed to safeguarding and protecting children and expects all involved to share this commitment.
 The welfare of the child is paramount.
 All adults including staff, volunteers and committee members are subject to enhanced DBS checks and are trained in Safeguarding and Child Protection.